entando/entando-docs/vuepress/docs/next/tutorials/cms/content-types-tutorial.md

 # Content Types

 A Content Type is used to represent or to model a Content.
-It is characterized by a set of [Attribute Types](docs/next/tutorials/cms/list-of-content-attributes.md), each of which defines the value of their properties, called Attributes.
+It is characterized by a set of [Attribute Types](./content-attributes.md), each of which defines the value of their properties, called Attributes.
 A Content is an instance or specialization of the Content Type.

-## How to create a Content Type
+## Create a Content Type

 Creating Contents Types is fairly simple.
 The Content Types are managed through the Web CMS, its user interface is made available in the App